Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Open_Gov/Open_Gov_Slides.md

 # OpenGov

+Notes:

+Making Polkadot truly decentralized requires a robust, agile, and democratic system of governance.

+Gavin has put a lot of effort over the last year or so into crafting a system which does those words justice, OpenGov.

+I'm here to give you an overview of what OpenGov is and to surface some new information about how it is performing on Kusama.

+So lets get to it

 ---

 ## Overview

 <pba-flex center>

+- Why blockchain governance?
 - Why on-chain?
 - Goals of on-chain governance
 - Initial Solution, Governance V1